 Indulging at Maison Marou Saigon is not inexpensive.
 But why should it be?
 Quality costs money, and this chocolate is some of the best in the world.

-Watch our video to learn more about eating Marou Chocolate at Maison Marou Saigon.
+Watch our YouTube video to learn more about eating Marou Chocolate at Maison Marou Saigon.

 Maison Marou Saigon is located at 167 Calmette Street, P. Nguyen Thai Binh, District 1, Thành phố Hồ Chí Minh 700000, Vietnam.

 We’ve also enjoyed a fair bit of beer in Southeast Asia, mostly mass-produced lagers like Leo, Singha, Bia Hanoi, Huda and Saigon Special.
 Since we mostly drink craft beer when we’re at home in Philadelphia, imagine our reaction at finding a craft brewery in Saigon.
 If you’re imagining us to be happy, then you are correct.

 Pasteur Street Brewing Company, a pioneer in Vietnam’s craft beer scene, is brewing a wide selection of typical craft beers but with atypical flavors and quality.
 Other breweries have followed in their path but Pasteur Street remains the leader of the pack.

 We don’t usually like fruit in our beer, but we were pleasantly surprised by how much we liked Pasteur Street’s brews flavored with Vietnamese fruit and other local ingredients.
 Perhaps this is because the Pasteur Street brewers import the malt from countries like Germany and Belgium before brewing their inventively flavored and well-balanced ales.